 Paul recorded the Five-Fold Ministry in his letter to the church of Ephesus: “It was he who gave some to be (1) apostles, some to be (2) prophets, some to be (3) evangelists, and some to be (4) pastors and (5) teachers” (Ephesians 4:11).
 This passage deals with diversity of gifts within the church.
 And he made a more complete statement on the diversity of gifts in 1 Corinthians 12.

 Paul stated that the goal of the five-fold ministry is “to prepare God’s people for works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ” (Ephesians 4:12-13).

-Likeness to Christ is the goal to be reached (Rom.
-8:29).
+Likeness to Christ is the goal to be reached (Romans 8:29).
 The objection to growth is a greater sin than immaturity.
 Although Christ alone is the perfect man, the believers are called to participate in His nature.
-All the offices of the church and the graces of the Spirit are given to towards that goal.
+Thus, all the offices of the church and the graces of the Spirit are given to towards that goal.